-Listen’s new enhanced Loose Particle algorithm is highly accurate, as well as easy to configure and set limits.
+Listen’s new enhanced Loose Particle algorithm offers accurate transient distortion measurements, even in the presence of background noise.
+This algorithm is highly accurate, as well as easy to configure and set limits.
 Results are easily correlated to audibility by listening to the loose particles in the recorded waveform.

 This algorithm uses the same time envelope analysis as our pioneering (2004) Loose Particles algorithm, but rather than filtering and counting pulses, additional analysis is applied to measure the prominence, or impulsiveness, of the detected artifacts.
 The algorithm calculates the prominence of each loose particle event in the waveform by comparing the magnitude of a peak relative to the surrounding minimums, which reflects the impulsiveness of the artifact more accurately than the absolute magnitude of the peaks.
 A user-defined prominence threshold determines the level at which the peak will be counted, and a user-defined count of events over the time window determines the pass/fail threshold.